paigeyahnke/first-rate-games/projectPlan.md

 **Bo**
 - [ ] Move hard coded data to properties files
+- [ ] Update game controller to have param for response type
 - [ ] API Call to retrieve list of genres
 - [ ] Change to return random best game